 $2 Trillion Stimulus Package on Way to Approval

-The United States House of Representatives is expected to pass a $2 trillion stimulus bill March 27 to respond the impact of COVID-19.
-It will put into law the biggest stimulus bill in U.S. history, and is anticipated to soften the harsh impact of the sudden shutdown the U.S. economy due to stay-at-home orders from state and local governments.
+The United States House of Representatives is expected to pass a $2 trillion stimulus bill March 27 to respond to the impact of COVID-19.
+It will put into law the biggest stimulus bill in U.S. history and is anticipated to soften the harsh impact of the sudden shutdown of the U.S. economy due to stay-at-home orders from state and local governments.

 The Senate voted 96-0 to pass the bill on March 25.
 This stimulus package is a matter of survival, said Matthew Shay, president and chief executive officer of the National Retail Federation, a Washington D.C.–based trade group.